Skip to main content

 Will It Last on Your Shelf?

 Viniferine does not oxidize the way L-ascorbic acid does.
 Caudalie's formula stays stable from first pump to last, with no color changes signaling degradation.
 La Roche-Posay's Vitamin C in a glass dropper bottle is vulnerable to the same oxidation problem that affects all L-ascorbic acid formulas — air exposure with each use gradually reduces potency.
 If you are a slow user, Caudalie's stability advantage saves product and money.
+Our best Vitamin C serums ranked cover stability for every formula in the category.

 Winner: Caudalie Vinoperfect